fssa-batch3/sesslyn.johnson__web_project/README.md

         2. Click the heart icon to remove the product from your wishlist.
     * Expected Result:
         * The item is removed from the user's wishlist.

-VIEW PRODUCTS/ITEMS IN THE Order:  ( NOT YET STARTED )
-* Scenario 1: Successfully view products/items in orders
-    * Steps :
-        1. Navigate to the order page through the navbar.
-        2. View the details and give ratings.
-    * Expected result:
-        * The user can view the list of items in the orders page.

  Seller: